 All Is Well, Go Back To Sleep

 The government would have us believe that all is well in the Gulf.
-In fact, a few years ago, the Environmental Protection Agency’s (EPA) through its air monitoring system, on June 10, 2010, presumably found air quality levels which were “normal” on the Gulf coastline.
-Of course this is the same EPA whose former director, Christine Todd, boldly stated that the post the 911 air was fit to breathe.
+In fact, two years ago, the Environmental Protection Agency’s (EPA) through its air monitoring system, on June 10, 2010, presumably found air quality levels which were “normal” on the Gulf coastline.
+Of course this is the same EPA whose former director, Todd Christy, boldly stated that the post 911 air was fit to breathe.
 Also, in June 2010, Obama’s personal point man on the spill, Thad Allen, stated “the well no longer posed any threat to the Gulf” and subsequent cleanup crews ceased all remaining operations with regard to cleaning up the destroyed oil well.
 Thad Allen’s statement followed Obama’s declaration in which the President boldly proclaimed that the Gulf is safe and “open for business”.
 Officials from both the Food and Drug Administration (FDA) and the EPA echoed Obama’s safety claims.
-And what I have discovered from the data, is that every one of these government individuals, who are entrusted with ensuring the safety of the general public, was lying through their teeth.
+And what I have discovered from the data, is that everyone of these government individuals, who are entrusted with ensuring the safety of the general public, was lying through their teeth.

 There were strong and early indications that the use of Corexit, combined with the leaking oil, were producing, both long term and short term, catastrophic environmental and individual health effects.
 Oil and Corexit, used to “disperse” the oil spill have impacted untold numbers of Gulf residents’ health.
 Additionally, both the food supply and the food chain are being adversely impacted.
 The air and the subsequent evapotranspiration cycle has been irreversibly altered which, in turn, impacts the water table and the safety of water supplies as well as the safety of crops.
 The most devastating finding relates the events of the oil spill to the phenomena of the ever-widening Louisiana sinkholes and the related underground explosions as well as the very high concentration of toxic and highly flammable methane in the air and in the water.